microsoft/pxt-calliope/docs/device/data-logging.md

 The simulator in the MakeCode editor allows you to stream and log data from your programs.
 It will do this when you write data values using the **[Serial](/reference/serial)** write functions.
 When you try your code in the simulator, each value you write is saved and collected as a log for you to analyze later if you want.

-Also, if your browser will support it, the simulator can record data values from your actual @boardname@ when it's connected to your computer through a USB cable.

 ## Record some data

 Let's write some values and see what the simulator records for us.
 Copy this code into the MakeCode editor and press the `A` button in the simulator.